DavisPL-Teaching/261/lecture1/README.md

 ## Plan for today

-1. Announcements/reminders
+1. Announcements
 2. Start with a poll
 3. Finish demos from last time
-4. Program specifications!
+4. Introduction to program specifications

 ## Following along